CodeWomen-Barcelona/about-codewomen/README.md

 `origin  https://github.com/CodeWomen-Barcelona/some-codewomen-project.git (push)`

 To link your local project to your own GitHub repo, you need to change the remote origin.
 Have a look at this article: https://devconnected.com/how-to-change-git-remote-origin/.
 With `git remote -v` you can again check if remote origin has been reset and now shows the name of your GitHub repo.

+PS: if you work for a company that has a corporate social responsibility policy and wants to support women in tech, then here is the link to the [fundraising overview of MigraCode](https://docs.google.com/spreadsheets/d/1Zs-Mmi39bcjVw2U-iEQWSHSjkb-EmET-j1WB2oJF45Q/edit#gid=0).